dls197/StockApp/README.md

 ## III.
 DATABASE RECREATION

-### In order to recreate the MySQL Database from the .sql file in this directory on your machine follow these steps:
+### In order to recreate the MySQL Database from the .sql file in this directory:

-1. Open a terminal and change directory to the directory this file is in
-2. Run the following command: `mysql -u root -p < marketview.sql`
-3. You will be prompted to enter a password, enter the password that you used for root when setting up MySQL on your machine
+1. Run `setup.py` (this is done in the Installation)

 ### In order to update the MySQL Database from the .sql file in this directory to reflect local changes you made on your machine follow these steps: